Electricity Demand and Grid Impacts of AI Data Centers: Challenges and Prospects: Grid Impacts and Emerging Challenges of AI Data Centers

 \subsubsection{Decarbonization}

-According to the IEA report \cite{iea2024energyai}, carbon emissions from the electricity use of global data centers reached 180 million tonnes (Mt) in 2024 and are projected to rise to 300 Mt by 2035, raising concerns that the rapid growth of AI facilities could further exacerbate climate change \cite{Gibney2022Jul}.
-Nevertheless, AI data centers generally do not produce direct carbon emissions during normal operation, apart from on-site backup generators such as diesel units, which are only infrequently activated.
-Instead, AI data centers mainly account for the indirect carbon footprint\footnote{Accordingly, the Greenhouse Gas (GHG) Protocol \cite{world2004greenhouse,world2014scope2} defines two categories of emissions, Scope 1 and Scope 2, to distinguish between direct and indirect (or attributed) emissions for carbon accounting.} associated with their electricity consumption, with the carbon emission intensities determined by the generation fuel mix and electric power flow of the supplying power grid \cite{chen2024carbon}; see \cite{chen2024towards} for a more detailed introduction.
-Consequently, the coupling between electricity demand and grid carbon intensity highlights the importance of considering both energy efficiency measures within AI data centers and the decarbonization trajectory of power grids \cite{chen2024enhance}.
-At present, data center owners achieve their decarbonization goals primarily by co-locating renewable generation with data center campuses or through procuring renewable energy in the electricity market via power purchase agreements (PPAs) \cite{kansal2018introduction} or renewable energy certificates (RECs) \cite{lau2008bottom}.
-For example, Google launched its ``24/7 Carbon-Free Energy" program \cite{google247program} aimed at sourcing carbon-free electricity for its data center operations on a continuous 24 hours-7 days time basis for decarbonization.
+According to the IEA report~\cite{iea2024energyai}, carbon emissions from the electricity use of global data centers reached 180 million tons (Mt) in 2024 and are projected to rise to 300 Mt by 2035, raising concerns that the rapid growth of AI facilities could further exacerbate climate change~\cite{Gibney2022Jul}.
+AI data centers generally do not produce direct carbon emissions during normal operation, except from on-site backup generators such as diesel or natural gas units that are typically activated during outages or emergency operation.
+Instead, their dominant carbon footprint is indirect and associated with electricity consumption\footnote{Accordingly, the Greenhouse Gas (GHG) Protocol~\cite{world2014scope2} defines Scope 1 and Scope 2 emissions to distinguish between direct and indirect emissions for carbon accounting.}, with carbon emission intensities determined by the generation fuel mix and electric power flows of the supplying power grid~\cite{chen2024carbon}; see~\cite{chen2024towards} for a more detailed introduction.